nayak-rakesh/go-tutorial/1-variable_&_datatypes/3_variables_&_contants.md

 }
 ```
 ### CONSTANTS
-As the name suggests, the value of constants can not be changed once declared.In case of variables we can assign new value of same type to a variable.Constants are declared using `const` keyword.
+* As the name suggests, the value of constants can not be changed once declared.In case of variables we can assign new value of same type to a variable.Constants are declared using `const` keyword.
+* Constants exists at compile time.
 ```go
 package main